-Threshold 5: Water supply and wastewater infrastructure
+Threshold 4: Water supply and wastewater infrastructure

-Example: Critical water infrastructure is within m of Mean High Water Springs
+Example: Critical water infrastructure is within m of Mean High Water Springs position

 Drinking water and wastewater infrastructure are essential for maintaining sanitary dwellings and are a requirement for the continued occupation of dwellings.
-The roading network is located seaward of the nearest dwellings in some parts of the North and Central Adaptation Areas.
+The roading network is located seaward of the nearest dwellings in some parts of the Raumati and Paekākāriki Adaptation Areas.
 Three waters services are often located within the roading network.
 This means that properties on the landward side of the road are impacted by erosion indirectly before the property is directly at risk.